 Welcome to the Wakefield Inn & Restaurant website.
 Thank you for stopping by!

-Be sure to check out some of our upcoming events this summer:
+Be sure to check out some of our upcoming events this summer/fall:

 The Wakefield Inn & Restaurant was also featured in the August 8, 2013 Carroll County Independent and the Granite State News: Award-winning Wakefield Inn reopens